Makera Assada: Origin of the people of Makera Assada

 According to oral sources Muhammad Andi and his people were Fulanis from Zamfara.
 Their chief occupation was blacksmithing.
 These people were ill-treated before they left their home Zamfara, because of their belief in Shehu's preaching.
 The Hausa rulers feared that their subjects would revolt against them.
 Seeing this, the Hausa rulers were alarmed.
 They saw the growing number of his following and the hold that Islam had gained.
 Men urged them on saying “if you do not disperse this concourse of people, your power will be gone; they will destroy your country by causing all the people to leave you and go to them.”
-It is important to note that, when Sarki Nafata was the King of Gobir, he forbade any man from holding religious meetings and preaching to the people, excepting only Shehu.
+When Sarki Nafata was the King of Gobir, he forbade any man from holding religious meetings and preaching to the people, excepting only Shehu.
 Secondly, he decreed that Islam might only be practiced by those who inherited the creed from their fathers, and he also prohibited the wearing of turbans by men and veils by women.
 These edicts were proclaimed in every marketplace in Gobir and the neighboring parts of Adar and Zamfara which were under Gobir domination.
 With these we can see that the jama`at of Shehu Usmanu and other followers in different places most especially in Hausaland shared the same fate.
 Consequently, the people of Muhammad Andi who were in Zamfara had no choice but to migrate and follow Shehu wherever he was.

 On their migration the Hausa rulers tried to stop them from following Shehu.
 In order to escape from their threats, the people of Andi complained to them, that they were only blacksmiths, on their way for business activities.
 As each opened their luggage, it was discovered that it contained blacksmiths tools, and therefore allowed them to pass.

 These people were welcomed by the Shehu and his Jama`at, especially because of their profession.
 This people remained with the Jama`at of Shehu Usmanu Danfodiyo and participated in the Jihad of Hausaland.
 The people of Muhammad Andi continued with their profession there by producing war tools and weapons for the Jihadists.
 During the war time they produced swords, spears, arrows, handmade guns, helmets, shields and other materials worn by horses.